 The NYC outpost of the NMAI, the Smithsonian museum in Washington, DC, is in Lower Manhattan, a great destination for architectural buffs and for those who appreciate the culture and contributions of Native Americans from the North Pole to the South Pole.

 Exhibits are in a Beaux Arts building designed by famed architect Cass Gilbert, with a rotunda that reminds me of the US Capitol, and with carved statues by Daniel Chester French, who also sculpted the iconic statue of Abraham Lincoln for the Lincoln Memorial in Washington DC.

 There are permanent and rotating exhibits, and films and lectures are also FREE.

-The NYC-based Thunderbird American Indian Dancers (one of the members is pictured) perform here often, and the pre-holiday Native American Art Market brings juried artisans from around the world to what wee think is the best arts and crafts market of the season.
+The NYC-based Thunderbird American Indian Dancers (one of the members is pictured here) perform here often, and the pre-holiday Native American Art Market brings juried artisans from around the world to what we think is the best arts and crafts market of the season.

 - Open daily year-round, 10am to 5pm, Thurs. until 8pm.

 - Closed Dec.
 25th, Open July 4th and New Year’s Day.